-There are three types of tax allowances: (a) basic tax allowance, (b) spouse tax allowance, (c) tax allowances for supplementary pension savings
+There are three types of tax allowances: (a) basic tax allowance, (b) spouse tax allowance, (c) tax allowances for supplementary pension savings (abolished in 2011)

 The basic tax allowance can be deducted from the positive tax base of each taxpayer.
 The yearly amount is to 19.2 x Minimum Subsistence Level (MSL)(valid on the 1st of January).
-For the 2006 tax year, the basic tax allowance was SKK 90816 (C3,014.54).
 The basic tax allowance is applied on a monthly basis.